 OECD Home › Directorate for Financial and Enterprise Affairs › International investment › Investment policy › Latest Documents

 English, PDF, 2,845kb

-This investment policy review examines Costa Rica's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This Investment Policy Review examines Jordan's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

 Making investment and environment policy goals mutually supportive creates both challenges and opportunities for governments and other stakeholders.
 The OECD analyses key issues of the relationship between investment and environment to help policy makers address these challenges and opportunities.

 The 2013 Annual Report describes the activities undertaken to promote the observance of the Guidelines during the implementation cycle of June 2012-June 2013.
 This includes the launch of the Global Forum on Responsible Business Conduct (RBC), the establishment of a Working Party on RBC, and the elaboration of a robust multi-stakeholder proactive agenda to promote the observance of the principles and standards found in the Guidelines.